ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/documents/documents-and-collections.markdown

   * **Patch**: Patch documents in a collection or in an index.
   * **Query**: Query documents in a collection or in an index.
   * **Conflicts**: View and resolve conflicting documents.
 See [Conflicts](../../../studio/database/documents/conflicts-view).
-  * **Compare Exchange**: View compare exchange values for this database.
+  * **Compare Exchange**: Manage compare exchange values for this database.
 See [Compare Exchange](../../../client-api/operations/compare-exchange/overview).
 {PANEL/}

 {PANEL}